lifebit-ai/cloudos-cli/README.md

 use Azure, you will need to take into consideration the following:

 - When sending jobs to CloudOS using `cloudos job run` or `cloudos job run-curated-examples` commands, please use the option `--execution-platform azure`.
-- Option `--spot` is not taking effect when using Azure execution platform.
 - Due to the lack of AWS batch queues in Azure, `cloudos queue list` command is not working.

 Other than that, `cloudos-cli` will work very similarly.
 For instance, this is a typical send job command: